chiemseesurfer/homeConfig/README.md

     cp tmux.conf ~/.tmux.conf

-Now you can start tmxu like the following command:
+Now you can start tmux like the following command:

     tmux -2 -f ~/.tmux.conf new -s NAME

+## Vimperrator

+Vimperrator is the vim plugin for Firefox.

+Clone this repository and copy vimerratorrc to ~/.vimperratorrc

+    cp vimperratorrc ~/.vimperratorrc